wavded/www/content/post/htdp-data.md

 ## Atomicity

-Data should be _atomic_, meaning it should be _reduced to its essence_ without loosing meaning.
+Data should be _atomic_, meaning it should be _reduced to its essence_ without losing meaning.
 For instance, we could define a city as a string or we could define a city as a list of characters.
 Although, technically a city is made up of a list of characters, those characters have to be meaningfully formed together to be used in our domain.

 Similarly, atomic data is _specific_.
 Even though a traffic light could be represented by any number of strings, it is specifically the strings `"green"`, `"red"`, and `"yellow"`.